RoBOPPics/BB/_pages/CommunityCatalog.md

   nav: "appman"
 ---

-The Catalog is similar to the Pattern and Playlist Libraries in that it has the same three tabs: Patterns, Selected Playlist, and Playlists.
+The Pattern and Playlist Catalog is similar to the Pattern and Playlist Libraries in that it has the same three tabs: Patterns, Selected Playlist, and Playlists.

 ![Catalog Image](../assets/images/Catalog001_500.jpg){: width="300" .align-center }